New York Estate Planning Lawyers

 - If a New York resident has a taxable estate exceeding the New York State exclusion amount by 5%, then an estate tax is imposed on the entire value of the estate.

 There are several strategies that can be employed to reduce your family’s estate tax burden.
 Bypass trusts can address the portability issue with New York’s estate tax.
 Gifts made during your lifetime are a good way to provide for your loved ones while avoiding taxes.
-You may make annual gifts of $14,000 to as many individuals as you like, without them counting toward your lifetime gift and estate tax exemption amount.
+You may make annual gifts of $14,000 in 2017 (*Effective January 1, 2018, the IRS has confirmed it is increasing the annual gift tax exclusion to $15,000 per individual recipient). to as many individuals as you like, without them counting toward your lifetime gift and estate tax exemption amount.

 When you take the time to put an estate plan into place, you are also making things easier for the executor of your estate, and for your whole family.